chankrrn/WRO-FE-YBR/elec/elec_README.md

 # 13.3 Failure Detection

-A failure mode is most useful when there is also a way to detect it.

 | Condition | Detection Method |
 |---|---|
 | Arduino unavailable | `/dev/ttyACM0` / serial initialization |